Radk6/MC-Optimization-Guide/modpack-specific/packs-1.7.10.md

 6. Update all mods to their latest versions
 7. Install [ModularUI 2](https://github.com/GTNewHorizons/ModularUI)
 8. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.7.10.md) installed
-9. Set the game to run with GraalVM Java 24
+9. Set the game to run with Java 21

 Known issues: None (yet?)